UIMSolutions/uim/oop/uim/oop/errors/README.md

   ExceptionRenderer - String - The class responsible for rendering uncaught exceptions.
 If you choose a custom class, you should place the file for that class in src/Error.
 This class must implement a render() method.

-  log - bool - If true, exceptions and their stack traces are logged to Cake\Log\Log.
+  log - bool - If true, exceptions and their stack traces are logged to uim\Log\Log.

   skipLog - Array - An array of exception class names that should not be logged.
 This is useful for removing NotFounUimExceptions or other common but uninteresting log messages.